Sean Bowen

 Sean Bowen (born 5 September 1997) is a Welsh jockey who competes in National Hunt racing.
-Bowen is the son of horse racing trainer Peter Bowen.
+He was champion conditional jockey in 2014-15 and British jump racing Champion Jockey 2024-25.

+Background

+Bowen comes from a racing background.
+His father, Peter, is a trainer.
+His mother, Karen, is a former champion point-to-point rider.
+His younger brother, James, is a jockey, while his older brother, Mickey, trains with his father, taking over the licence in May 2025 after sharing it for a season.
+Bowen won a pony racing championship before riding in point-to-points, where he was awarded the Wilkinson Sword title for top novice rider in the UK.

-Career
+Career as a jockey

-Bowen was an accomplished point-to-point jockey, who won the Wilkinson Sword title for his achievements in the discipline, later it was also won by his brother James Bowen.
 In 2015, Bowen won both the Champion Conditional Jockey Championship and the Racing Excellence Hands and Heels Championship.
 In the same year, Bowen won his first two Lester Awards for both Racing Excellence Conditional Jockey and the AtTheRaces Jump Ride of the Year for his win on Just A Par at Sandown Park.

-In 2019, Bowen won his first Grade 1 race with victory onboard If The Cap Fits in the Liverpool Hurdle.
-His second Group 1 win would come in 2021 at Sandown with Metier winning the Tolworth Novices' Hurdle.
+In 2019, Bowen won his first Grade 1 race with victory on board If The Cap Fits, in the Liverpool Hurdle.
+His second Group 1 win came in 2021 at Sandown, with Metier winning the Tolworth Novices' Hurdle.